bbc/tams/docs/adr/0027-add-objects-api-endpoint.md

 * Bad, because it requires a client to loop through all the Flows to GET the Flow Segments that reference the media object
 * Bad, because it is likely more efficient for TAMS to be asked to run a single query across all Flows then to run multiple queries for each Flow in turn

-### Option 2: Add a `/objects?object_id={object-id}` endpoint that lists all Flows that reference a media object
+### Option 2: Add a `/objects/{object-id}` endpoint that lists all Flows that reference a media object

-This `/objects?object_id={object-id}` endpoint provides JSON that lists of all Flows referencing a media object.
+This `/objects/{object-id}` endpoint provides JSON that lists of all Flows referencing a media object.
 The `referenced_by_flows` property contains the list of Flow IDs.

 The Flow Segments that reference the media object can all be found using a GET on `/flows/{flow-id}/segments?object_id={object-id}` for every Flow in the listing rather than every Flow.
 The Flow Segments that reference the media object can all be deleted using a DELETE on `/flows/{flow-id}/segments?object_id={object-id}` for every Flow in the listing.

-The `object_id` is as a query parameter rather than a URL path component because the media object ID structure is not restricted.
+The `/objects/{object-id}` URL may have percent encoding if the media object ID contains reserved characters for example.
-For example, the `/` character is likely to be used where the object identifiers follow a file-system-like naming structure and it clashes with the use of `/` in the HTTP URL structure.

-The `/objects?object_id={object-id}` endpoint does not allow a GET of all media objects; the `object_id` query parameter is required.
+The `/objects` endpoint does not allow a GET of all media objects; the `object_id` path component is required.

-The `/objects?object_id={object-id}` endpoint does not allow a POST or PUT to register a media object.
+The `/objects/{object-id}` endpoint does not allow a POST or PUT to register a media object.
 A media object can only registered in TAMS as part of Flow Segment registration.

-The `/objects?object_id={object-id}` endpoint does not allow a DELETE of a media object.
+The `/objects/{object-id}` endpoint does not allow a DELETE of a media object.
 A media object is only deleted in TAMS after all Flow Segments referencing the media object have been deleted.
 This allows Flow-level permissions to be used to restrict which Flow Segments can be deleted and ultimately whether the media object can be deleted.